cosmos/cosmos-sdk/examples/simpleGov/README.md

 Cosmos-SDK is a framework to develop the *application* layer of the blockchain.
 This application can be plugged on any consensus engine (*consensus* + *networking* layers) that supports a simple protocol called the ABCI, short for [Application-Blockchain Interface](https://github.com/tendermint/abci).

-Tendermint is the default consensus engine on which the Cosmos-SDK is built.
+Tendermint Core is the default consensus engine on which the Cosmos-SDK is built.
 It is important to have a good understanding of the respective responsibilities of both the *Application* and the *Consensus Engine*.

 Responsibilities of the *Consensus Engine*:
 - Propagate transactions